kpantazis/-kpantazis.github.io/README.md

 # About

 During Summer 2022, I was a Joint E+D & MSR research intern at Microsoft.
-My supervisors were Dr. Anna Bertinger (E+D team) and Dr. Jonathan Larson ([Microsoft Research](https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/) team).
+My supervisors were Dr. Anna Bertinger (E+D team) and Dr. Jonathan Larson ([Microsoft Research team])(https://www.microsoft.com/en-us/research/lab/microsoft-research-redmond/).

 I received my PhD diploma from the Department of Mathematics & Statistics, University of Maryland, College Park on May 2022.